 Three Sand Hill Fellowships and up to two SVCF Fellowships are awarded to undergraduate students (currently enrolled) from any academic discipline.
 Currently enrolled first-years, sophomores, and juniors from all academic disciplines are encouraged to apply, and applicants may vary in academic interests, public service involvement, and experience.
 Priority will be given to students who have completed fewer than two previous Cardinal Quarter opportunities.
 Graduating seniors are only eligible for Round 2 opportunities if funding is available, and the Round 2 deadline may be in April.
 Students who have begun their coterm programs are not eligible to apply.

-Philanthropy Fellows are required to work at least 35 hours/week for nine consecutive weeks at their placements.
+Selected Philanthropy Fellows are expected to begin service after the conclusion of spring quarter and no later than July 6, 2020.
+All summer fellows are required to work with their community partners at least 35 hours/week for nine consecutive weeks at their placements.
 Fellows are expected to work on-site with their host organization, and have a designated full-time professional staff member on-site as their supervisor/mentor.
-Please review the entire FAQs section for program policies.
+Please review the complete program policies for additional requirements.
 Other commitments include the following:

 - Enroll in one of the following classes: POLISCI 236: Theories and Practices of Civil Society, Philanthropy, and the Nonprofit Sector (Sievers), EDUC 374: Philanthropy and Civil Society (Brest), or GSBGEN 319: Strategic Philanthropy and Impact Investing.
 Students who have taken EDUC377C: Philanthropy: Strategy, Innovation and Social Change (Arrillaga) are not required to enroll in the classes listed above.
 Directed reading with Professor Sievers is available for students with schedule conflicts.

 - Participate in placement identification process (Sand Hill Fellows only).